black-sat/black/docs/website/api/support/assert.rst

    to `true`.

    :param Expr: `bool` expression that is assumed to be `true`
-   :param Loc: :cpp:type:`source_location` value of the function
+   :param Loc: :cpp:type:`std::source_location` value of the function
    :param Message: `const char *` message to show in case of failure
-   :throws: :cpp:class:`assume_error` in case of failure
+   :throws: :cpp:class:`bad_assumption` in case of failure